 Step 6: When you’re finished, click OK.

-How to perform Windows 10 laptop battery life tests
+How to perform manual laptop battery life tests

 Of course, the simplest way to get a measure of battery life is to time yourself as you use your laptop.
 Windows’ built-in battery estimate isn’t much help — it’s only a guess, and it will go up and down as you use your machine in different ways.